microsoft/ITOpsTalk/learning_content/git/README.md

-# TODO
-# GitForOps- This is the starting template from another project
+# GitForOps - TODO - This is the outline from previous content, needs to be reviewed and revised

 ## Why Git?